CENTRAL KALIMANTAN (KALIMANTAN TENGAH OR KALTENG)

 A well-known tourist attraction is “Telo” Island, a pleasant fishing village and port.
 For the adventurer, white-water rafters and nature lovers, there is Gohong Rawai, known for its beautiful and challenging rapids.
 The gold mines of Teweh and Batu Api, in Rungan district, are also interesting sites to be visited.
 In this region, gold mining is a major source of income for the people, who pan for the valuable metal using the old traditional method.
 Gold mines are found in many places in Central Kalimantan.

-Photographs courtesy of Mongabay.com – Rhett A. Butler (Pangkalabun), begundals (Palankaraya)
+Photographs copyright to Mongabay.com – Rhett A. Butler (Pangkalabun), begundals (Palankaraya) and Indonesia-Tourism.com

 Much of the Information on this page has been derived from various Indonesian Embassy links